 Conclusion

 National four qualifications form an integral part of Scottish education, which offers students balanced and inclusive educational services.
-Understanding it’s framework, modes of assessment, and progression opportunities is essential for students and their parents.
-Whether in the higher grades or at work; National 4 is your way up the qualification to have.
+Understanding its framework, modes of assessment and progression opportunities is important for students and their parents.
+Whether in the higher grades or at work, National 4 is your way up the qualification ladder.

-Behind this journey are high-quality National 4 tutors from Edumentors, who ensure that the students under them excel through and through.
+Behind this journey are high-quality online National 4 tutors, who make sure that the students under them excel through and through.
 With Edumentors, a student can be assured that they will reach the goal that they have in their mind and open up a golden chapter for the future.